 This is a service for patients who have been prescribed items which the doctor has identified as being those where further supplies may be requested without seeing the doctor in person.
 The right hand side of the prescription is a counterfoil listing repeat medication which you may use to request your next supply.

-Requests may be requested online via the link at the top of this page, handed in at reception or posted to the surgery.
+Requests may be requested online via the link at the top of this page, handed in at reception/through the letterbox or posted to the surgery.
 (If you supply a stamped addressed envelope the new prescription will be posted back to you).

 Other points to remember when using this service are:

 - Telephone requests cannot be accepted, as this may lead to errors and also causes delays for others trying to contact the surgery.

 - Please make your request in good time – don’t wait until you have run out of medication.
 You should allow 2 working days to obtain your prescription.

 There is a date printed on the counterfoil of your prescription.
 This is to remind the doctor to review your medication.
 If the doctor feels it is necessary, he or she may ask you to make an appointment to see them before your next supply of medication.

 Over the Counter Medicines